danbev/learning-ai/notes/llava.md

             embeddings = ggml_acc(ctx0, embeddings, inp,
                     embeddings->nb[1], embeddings->nb[2], embeddings->nb[3], model.class_embedding->nb[1]);
 ```
-But in summary this will create a new tensor and assigning it to embeddings
+In summary this will create a new tensor and assigning it to embeddings
 and it will have the class embeddings first and then the input embeddings.
 ```
 [CLASS_TOKEN] [PATCH_1] [PATCH_2] ...
 [PATCH_N]